|

 Typography is one of the easiest ways to build recognition.
 Once you choose your fonts, use them everywhere.

-Canva is a fantastic tool for small businesses, but when you’re building a complete visual identity, the strategy behind the design matters more than the font list.
+Canva is a wonderful tool.
+But when you’re ready to build a complete visual identity, the strategy behind the design matters more than the font list.
 A typeface can be beautiful in isolation, but it becomes powerful when it’s part of a cohesive brand system: colour, spacing, imagery, layout, and tone all working together.

 Looking to hire a web designer for your business?